Tracing Faces: Background

 The album follows on less than a year after the release of their EP Lazy Bones Tapes (2019).
 In an interview with Triple J, lead vocalist Alex Whiteman elaborated on the decision to record an album as opposed to an EP: "It took a little while to figure things out, which I think has been great for us.
 If we wrote the album or were getting hype any time sooner, it would've been too soon for us.
 We really needed to get around and gig, get better at writing songs.
 It's been really cool getting support behind us."

 Matt Corby contacted Alex Henriksson (the band's co-producer) after hearing demos for the album, which led to Corby producing the record.

 Recording and composition

 Tracing Faces was co-produced by Australian musician Matt Corby and Alex Heriksson.
-The album was written in a cabin in the Karri forests and a chestnut farm in southwest Australia, and recorded at The Music Farm in Byron Bay, New South Wales.
+The album was written in a cabin in the Karri forests and a chestnut farm in southwest Australia, and recorded at The Music Farm near Byron Bay, New South Wales.

 Of the recording process, bassist Chris Bye noted that "being engulfed in nature definitely influenced the overall vibe of what we came out with."
 Drummer Callum Guy additionally stated: "It was sick working with Alex Henriksson and Matt Corby on the album, they are full legends.
 They helped us to write better tunes and really inspired us."